2025 Canadian Olympic Curling Trials

-Qualification process
+Changes to competition format

 For the first time since 2013, the Olympic Trials returned to an eight-team format with teams qualifying either through national championship berths or CTRS standings.
 The final spot in both fields was decided by the pre-trials event held in October.
+In April 2023, it was announced that the tournament finals will introduce a best-of-three format.